Cooperative Education

 After Co-op

-To receive a “Satisfactory” (S) grade for co-op on your transcript, the following evaluation documents must be completed and returned to the Office of Career Services and Cooperative Education:
+To receive a “Satisfactory” (S) grade for co-op on your transcript, the below evaluation documents must be completed.
+Student work reports and employer evaluations are sent toward the end of each semester.

 The answer is no. You are not placed into a co-op position, but rather you apply and go through the same hiring process you would when you look for a job after graduation.
 The Office of Career Services and Cooperative Education does guarantee we will help you in any way we can with your search.